GauravBhardwaj/quickblog/README.md

 #Welcome to the quickblog

 Hey Hacker, Recruiter , Browser or Stalker !!!
-Just now that you are here please click this link and see how this bare minimum blog looks to you
+Now that when you are here can you please click this link and see how this bare minimum blog looks to you ?

 # Features:
 1. Post as anonymous, No login or registeration required